 The Helena Ultra Runners League (HURL) is a 501c(3) tax exempt organization and the HURL Elkhorn Endurance Runs are a completely volunteer effort, from the Race Director on down.
-We donate leftover funds from the race to our race day partners Capital City Amateur Radio Club, Elkhorn Search and Rescue, and to help other local races, including the Mustang Family Gallop, Early Bird Run, and Light the Night.
+We donate leftover funds from the race to our race day partners Capital City Amateur Radio Club, Elkhorn Search and Rescue, Capital Trail Vehicle Association, and Montana City Volunteer Fire Department, and to help other local races, including the Mustang Family Gallop, and Light the Night.
 Our primary beneficiary has been the Prickly Pear Land Trust.
 HURL puts in many miles on our extensive, local trail system and this is our way of giving back.
 If you use our local trails to hike, bike, or run, this is your opportunity to help us help PPLT.

 We depend on volunteers to clear trails, mark courses, haul supplies, staff aid stations, assist at the finish area, sweep the course, and take down all course markings following the event.
 Horse packers, mountain bikers, ATVers, and strong hikers are needed to help with some of the aid stations.
 Medical volunteers are always needed.

-As of July 16, 2017 we are in need of volunteers at all aid stations, except the Town of Elkhorn.
+As of July 4, 2018 we are in need of volunteers at all aid station.
 We also need finish area volunteers, and course flaggers, sweepers from Tepee Creek to the Town of Elkhorn, and medical personnel.

 Aid station hours are based on previous years experience.
 Starting hours are particularly important, and represent the time we need to be ready for runners.
 Ending times may be based on race cutoff times, or when the last runner actually passes through.
 The actual shift hours are approximate, and subject to adjustment.
 We intend to have multiple shifts at the aid stations open for long periods, but anyone is welcome to stay and help as long as they wish!